-- The Dealers will be required to determine where to source the required TCR information for each investment fund.
-See section 9 of this document for details on finding TCR Data Repositories/Data Providers that can provide the TCR information required for all in scope products. - Dealers will need to collect the required data from the IFMs for the investment funds that the dealer has on their product shelf.
-Required data are:

-- i.
-Daily total cost factor per security of the applicable class or series of securities of the investment fund, expressed in dollars; - ii.
-Fund expense ratio, expressed as a percentage.

-Frequency of data collection

-- IFMs are required to provide a Daily Cost Factor to represent the total fund expenses per security for the day.
-See section 5 in this document for more information on the Daily Cost Factor. - Depending on the frequency of the data being provided by the IFMs, the Dealers will need to collect the required data. - O Depending on the data source, the dealer will either need to retrieve the data or the data can be provided to the dealer via a central utility.
+- The Dealers and PM firms will need to determine where to source the required TCR information for each investment fund.
+See section 9 of this document for details on finding TCR Data Repositories/Data Providers that can provide the required TCR information. - Dealers and PM firms will need to collect the required data from the IFMs for the investment funds that the Dealers and PM firms have on their product shelf.
+Required data are: - i.
+Daily Cost Factor per security of the applicable class or series of securities of the investment fund, expressed in dollars; - ii.
+Fund expense ratio, expressed as a percentage. - Frequency of data collection - IFMs are required to provide a Daily Cost Factor to represent the total fund expenses per security for the day.
+See section 5 in this document for more information on the Daily Cost Factor. - Depending on the frequency of the data being provided by the IFMs, Dealers and PM firms will need to collect the required data. - Depending on the data source, Dealers and PM firms will either need to retrieve the data or the data can be provided to the Dealers and PM firms via a central utility.